OpenSPP/doc_test/docs/howto/developer_mode.md

 ## Activate through the settings

 To activate the debug mode, open the OpenSPP database settings, go to **Settings → General Settings → Developer Tools** and click **Activate the developer mode**.
-Ensure that you have installed at least one app to see the **Developer Tools** section in the **Settings** module.
+Make sure that you have installed at least one app to see the **Developer Tools** section in the **Settings** module.

 ![Overview of the debug options under settings in Odoo.](developer_mode/settings.png "Overview of the debug options under settings in Odoo.")